replicatedhq/replicated-docs/docs/intro-replicated.md

 ## About the Replicated Platform

-The Replicated platform lets you distribute, install, support, and observe on your applications in customer environments.
+The Replicated platform lets you distribute, install, support, and observe your applications in customer environments.
 With Replicated, you distribute your application using Helm charts, Kubernetes manifests, or Kubernetes Operators, then securely distribute to any on-prem or cloud-hosted environments, including air gap.

-The following sections describe the Replicated features that support the key aspects and challenges of distributing and supporting an application successfully.
+The following sections describe Replicated key features that simplify the complex tasks and challenges of distributing and supporting an application successfully.

 ## Distributing

 Replicated provides features for distributing and managing your application in diverse environments, including:

-- Use release channels and versioning for effective management of your product lifecycle
+- Use release channels and versioning for effective management of your product lifecycle.
+See [About Releases](releases-about) and [About Channels](releases-about-channels).
 - Provision test environments quickly using the compatibility matrix to create a variety of customer-representative environments
-- Create and manage custom license entitlements with granular control and flexibility, including free licenses for trial, dev, and community licenses
+- Create and manage custom license entitlements with granular control and flexibility, including free licenses for trial, dev, and community licenses.
+See [Creating and Managing Customers](releases-creating-customer).
-- Create custom domains to brand your customer-facing URLs
+- Create custom domains to brand your customer-facing URLs.
+See [Using Custom Domains](custom-domains-using).

 ## Installing

 When you use the Replicated platform, you can install your application using the Helm CLI or Replicated installers:

 - **Helm CLI:** You can use the Helm CLI to install Helm charts.
 Add the the SDK to your Helm chart to integrate Replicated features.
 Supported for online environments.
+See [About Distributing with Helm](helm-install).

 - **KOTS:** With a KOTS entitlement, you use KOTS to install in online or air gap environments on: